strayiker/smart-home-media-assistant-telegram-bot/README.md

 ## About

 This is the sources of a Telegram bot is designed to help you search for torrents and remotely download them to your PC using the qBittorrent client.
-It's written in TypeScript and runs in a Docker container on your PC.
+Once the torrent is downloaded, you can ask the bot to send you any file from the torrent and download it from any other device.

 ## Disclaimer